 Several allergy-inducing organisms thrive when the humidity is high.
 Mold, fungi, and mildew thrive in high humid environments.
 Mold can cause respiratory problems, headaches, and congestion.
 It also can aggravate a person’s asthma condition.
 High humidity also increases the chance of dust bunnies that cause respiratory issues.
 High humidity also causes everyday items like wooden floors, and walls to off-gas more.
 It means that they release chemicals such as formaldehyde into the air.
 High humidity can also cause several health problems.
 One side effect is heat stroke and dehydration.
 When the temperature around you is hot your body sweats.
 The sweat evaporated off your skin cools your body down.
 When there is a lot of moisture in the air, the sweat does not evaporate but leaves you feeling hot and sticky.
 It can lead to dehydration, making you feel dizzy, or headaches.
 It also makes it harder to sleep when the air is hot and humid.
 If you have problems with the air being too humid or not humid enough, call an HVAC Professional.
 They can install a humidifier into your existing HVAC system.
 The air can stay in the proper humidity range without you having to worry about it.

 Contact the Professionals at Cahill

-The professionals at Cahill Heating, Air Conditioning, & Electric are expertly trained to help you get the humidity levels in your home to the perfect percentage.
-Contact the experts at Cahill Heating, Air Conditioning, & Electric at 847-469-1794 to learn more or for any of your HVAC needs!
+The professionals at Cahill Heating, Cooling, Electric, Plumbing & Sewer, Air Conditioning, & Electric are here for you.
+We can help you get the humidity levels in your home to the perfect percentage.
+Contact the experts at Cahill Heating, Cooling, Electric, Plumbing & Sewer, Air Conditioning, & Electric at (847) 367-4492.
+We are here for all your HVAC needs!